zcai2672/apigee-edgemicro-docker/README.md

 ## Prerequisites
-1. Docker installation, for more info please visit [Docker home page](https://www.docker.com/get-docker)
+1. Docker installation.
+For more info please visit [Docker home page](https://www.docker.com/get-docker)
 2. Account with Apigee and understanding how to setup Edge Microgateway proxies.
 Please see [Edge Microgateway Documentation](https://docs.apigee.com/api-platform/microgateway/2.5.x/overview-edge-microgateway) for more information
 2. Node.js 4.x or later, for more info visit [Nodejs Github Release Document](https://github.com/nodejs/Release)
 3. Basic understanding and experience with Docker